 Since this breed has long, floppy ears, they’re prone to ear infections.
 This condition is easily fixed, but dangerous if left untreated.
 Watch out for swelling, dark discharge, and a bad odor.
 We recommend regularly using ear cleaning solutions to prevent infections.

 To help keep your puppy healthy, stay up-to-date with vaccinations and wellness checkups.
 Like humans, dogs show symptoms in a variety of ways.
 Always call your vet if your dog starts acting differently.

 Nothing cheers us up like our favorite Instagram pets.
 Add these photogenic pups to your feed!

 Indy and his baby sister, Roux, love road trips and making new friends.
 This dynamic duo will welcome you to their insta-feed with smiles and travel pics.

 Norman and Luna are up for any adventure.
 They welcome a game of fetch and rewarding head rubs.
 Drop a follow!
 (Then check out this piece about the name Luna’s popularity among pet parents…)

-Have you ever seen a mini Goldendoodle.
+Have you ever seen a mini doodle.
 Talk about cuteness overload!
 King Orbit was born to be an LA influencer.
 If you follow him, he’ll warm your heart.

 You might be wondering: is pet insurance worth it?
-Your Goldendoodle is a bundle of cuteness, and you want to keep that pup happy and healthy—without going bankrupt with vet bills in the process.
+Your buddy is a bundle of cuteness, and you want to keep that pup happy and healthy—without going bankrupt with vet bills in the process.
 Enter Lemonade’s Pet Health insurance, which offers an affordable way to make sure your furry friend can live their fullest life.
-Get your quote in just a few minutes, with a pet insurance plan that Goldendoodles and their pet parents both love!
+Get your quote in just a few minutes, with a pet insurance plan that gives Goldendoodles and their pet parents peace of mind!